senad-d/senad-d.github.io/_posts/2023-06-18-eks-rds-connection.md

   apiGroup: rbac.authorization.k8s.io
 ```

 > Replace `your-namespace` with the namespace in which your pods and service accounts reside.
-Also, replace `your-service-account` with the appropriate service account associated with your pods.{: .prompt-tip }
+Also, replace `your-service-account` with the appropriate service account associated with your pods.
+{: .prompt-tip }

 Once you have defined and applied the RBAC configuration, the specified service account and associated pods will have the permissions granted by the Role.
 This allows the pods to interact with the RDS Proxy or other resources as defined in the RBAC configuration.